relaycorp/ddos-report/src/content/docs/overview.md

 complicating the process of distinguishing them from legitimate traffic surges and subsequently blocking them.

-The ultimate goal of a DDoS attack may not necessarily be to disrupt the target system, but to distract the operator from a more sinister attack or to inflict distress.
+The ultimate goal of a DDoS attack may not necessarily be to disrupt the target system, but to distract the operator from a more sinister attack (e.g. data extraction) or to inflict distress.

 In this document we refer to the implementer of a server-side app as the **app developer**, and anyone that installs and maintains the app as the **operator**.